 The Society of Mayflower Descendants in the State of North Carolina is divided into six colonies (listed east to west) - I Northeast Colony, II Southeast Colony, III Central Colony, IV Piedmont Colony, V Charlotte Colony, and VI Western Colony (see map below.)

-Names of new members coming into the State Society, residing within the State, are passed along to the officers in the Colony area in which they reside for addition to the Colony rolls.
-Each Colony generally holds one or two meetings a year, one in the spring and the other in the autumn prior to the Annual Meeting of the State Society.
+Names of new members coming into the Member Society, residing within the State, are passed along to the officers in the Colony area in which they reside for addition to the Colony rolls.
+Each Colony generally holds one or two meetings a year, one in the spring and the other in the autumn prior to the Annual Meeting of the Member Society.